prmeyn/CrossCloudLoadBalancing/Readme.md

 │       ├── appsettings.Production.json             (Cloud Production/Live specfic configuration)
 │       ├── Program.cs
 │       ├── umbraco-cloud.json                      (Umbraco Cloud specific configuration file - this should only be updated by Umbraco Cloud)
-│       └── UmbracoProject.csproj                   (The Project file used to build and run the Umbraco project - can be renamed)
+│       └── CrossCloudLoadBalancing.Web.csproj                   (The Project file used to build and run the Umbraco project - can be renamed)
 ├── .dockerignore
 ├── .editorconfig
 ├── .gitattributes